andyanderson/Keyboard_Maestro-MacOS_Calculator_Macros/README.md

 I prefer to use keyboard commands on MacOS as much as possible.
 I therefore use the Mac utility [Keyboard Maestro](https://www.keyboardmaestro.com/main/) to add my own key assignments to make up for those lacking within applications for my common tasks, increasing my productivity.

 The MacOS calculator is a good example; I use it regularly, usually for simple calculations, but occasionally for more involved ones, too.
-For example, squaring a number has a button but no keyboard access, so I assign that to ⌘2.
+For example, squaring a number has a button but no keyboard access, so I assign that to ⇧2, and powers of 2 are assigned to ⌘2.

 This set of macros provides a mostly complete set of such operations and also a few extras such as menu selections, especially where they conflict with commands I’d rather use for calculations, e.g. the Scientific view is assigned ^⌘S rather than ⌘2.
 My assignments are as follows: